 If you have an existing business, this could mean adding courses, memberships, or group coaching.
 If you have an expertise but no business yet, this guide outlines every major step you need to build, scale, and automate an online business.

-- How to get it built FOR you
+- How to get your online business built FOR you

-With the massive economic challenges and uncertainty related to COVID-19, building a revenue generating online business is an essential step toward controlling your financial future and lifestyle.
+With the massive economic challenges and uncertainty in the world, building a revenue generating online business is an essential step toward controlling your financial future and lifestyle.

 When you first start thinking about building an online business or adding an online revenue stream to your existing business, it’s exciting!
 Imagine the possibilities, the “passive income”!